The Eyes of the Panther: Analysis

 "The Eyes of the Panther" is an early example of werewolf fiction featuring an innocent (rather than criminal) werewolf.
 Irene's condition is blamed on a kind of prenatal curse.
 The idea may be traced to Cardillac's prenatal curse in Mademoiselle de Scuderi, by E. T. A. Hoffmann (1819).

 Bierce anticipates the surprise ending by highlighting Irene's "feline beauty" which made her so desirable to the attorney.
 She is described as "lithe", her eyes as "gray-green, long and narrow".
 She even wears "a gray gown with odd brown markings", reminiscent of a panther's skin.

 S.T.
 Joshi suggests that Irene was killed by the protagonist out of revenge: "when Jenner sees the shining eyes at his window, he may be playing out some subconscious desire to kill" the woman who spurned his proposal.
 In other words, Jenner is insane and the werewolf motif is just a red herring.

 Film adaptations

 "The Eyes of the Panther" was adapted for the screen twice.
 One version was developed for Shelley Duvall's Nightmare Classics series and was released in 1989.
 It runs about 60 minutes.
 A shorter version was released in 2006 by director Michael Barton and runs about 23 minutes.

-In 1930, Val Lewton was inspired by reading Bierce to write his own story about a Ukrainian panther woman, "The Bagheeta".
+In 1930, Val Lewton was inspired by reading Bierce to write his own story about a panther woman, "The Bagheeta".
 It was published in Weird Tales the same year and was the germ for his 1942 film Cat People.